Sour notes: Our biggest complaints about Apple Music

 The social network

-Connect easier for musicians.
+publishing to Connect easier for musicians.

 Leah: Apple Music needs collaborative playlists.
 The “share” function is fine, but working on playlists with friends is a fun option that is sorely missed here.